vrushofficial/Utter-Microservices-Territory/README.md

 - **Postgres** as Database
 - **Splunk** as Log Analysis Platform
 - **Swagger** to create an API documentation
+- **DeadHeat Lock** as a locking mechanism to avoid concurrency issues

+## DeadHeat Lock
+Here DeadHeat Lock library is being used which I created before.
+You can look into that using - [DeadHeat Lock](https://github.com/vrushofficial/deadheat-lock).

+Locking mechanism as a usecase in Booking service on save booking to ensure that user not allow for booking with same RoomId(which can be called from any instance of booking service simultaneously).

 ## Starting services locally without Docker